WojciechSzade/dpachain/README.md

 └── README.md
 ```

+## Prerequisites
+To run the system, you need to have Docker and Docker Compose installed on your machine.
+You can find installation instructions for your operating system in the [Docker documentation](https://docs.docker.com/get-docker/).

+The RSA keys are provided and stored in the `dpachain-api/signing_keys` directory.

 ## 🚀 Running the System

 To run the **first node** of the system, use the following command:

 ```bash